 What Are the Different Kinds of Nursing Home Facilities?

 Outside of a hospital setting, nursing homes are the most effective at providing individual care.
-Offering services which include extensive, custodial, and skilled nursing.
+We offer services that include extensive, custodial, and skilled nursingcare.

 Extensive Nurse Care – An extended stay facility outside of a hospital setting.